shark01d/hex-brawl-v25/README.md

 ### Configuring the client app
 To connect to your server, a **patched client** is required.
-Download this [base APK](https://mega.nz/file/rWgjlIqK#wpJ03aqEDLvOqCJN9uV6W-7LYEvudBrsiMHQ447mFfg) and change the IP in `libgg.config.so`
+Download this [base APK](https://mega.nz/file/rWgjlIqK#wpJ03aqEDLvOqCJN9uV6W-7LYEvudBrsiMHQ447mFfg) (most likely won't work on Android 10+) and change the IP in `libgg.config.so`

 ### Special thanks
 - [TheAcelot](https://github.com/theacelot) - for making the server.